 Establish a Secure Remote Session

-- Enter your username and password and click Connect.
+3. Enter your username and password as you normally would and click Connect.

 Advanced Tips: Creating Separate Pulse Profiles for Multiple Secure Remote Access Roles

 Some individuals may use multiple roles with the Secure Remote Access service.
 For example, you may have one role that you use to connect to your office computer from home, and a second role that you use to connect to a departmental database from home.